SmartSA2021/DevProgress/README.md

 ### 🔐 GitHub Token Setup

-To connect to GitHub repositories:
+To empower your team with GitHub insights:

 1. Go to GitHub Settings → Developer settings → Personal access tokens
 2. Generate a new token with these scopes: